The Broom Challenge Explained: It’s a Hoax

-The Broom Challenge went viral on numerous social media platforms on Monday, in which users online believed that the North American Space Agency (NASA) allegedly announced that the Earth’s rotation would be “in perfect balance” on February 10, and therefore, it would be possible for a broom to balance standing up.
+The Broom Challenge went viral on numerous social media platforms on Monday, in which users online believed that the National Aeronautics and Space Administration (NASA) announced that the Earth’s rotation would be “in perfect balance” on February 10, and therefore, it would be possible for a broom to balance standing up.

 Even the Milwaukee Bucks’ official Twitter account got in on the action.